wp-plugins/rizzi-guestbook/readme.txt

 == Installation ==

+Because this plugin is based off of the WP-ViperGB plugin, make sure you uninstall Wp-ViperGB or there will be conflicts.

 1. Download the most recent version of [Rizzi-Guestbook](http://jamrizzi.x10.bz/projects/wordpress/plugins/rizzi-guestbook/), unzip it, and upload the extracted files to your `/wp-content/plugins` directory.